dhanarajaK/hello-world/README.md

   [1]: http://archive.ics.uci.edu/ml/

-Check out the Snapshots tab above for information on snapshots that were taken with various parameters.
+Check out the Snapshots tab on Datmo above for information on snapshots that were taken with various parameters.
 Search and filter them to find the best ones.

 Clone this model on your local machine with the Datmo CLI